chapel-lang/chapel/doc/rst/technotes/extern.rst

 #defines
 --------

 The extern block functionality allows simple #defines to be used from Chapel code.
 Simple defines take no arguments and define an integer, string, or real value or use another #define that does so.
-Simple casts are also supported, as are macros that are simply an alternative name for another C variable.
+Casts to built-in numeric types are also supported, as are macros that are simply an alternative name for another C variable.
 For example:

 .. code-block:: chapel